r00t-3xp10it/Meterpreter_Paranoid_Mode-SSL/README.md

 ## Exploitation:
-    Meterpreter_Paranoid_Mode tool starts posgresql service, builds the PEM certificate, builds payload (staged OR stageless), and starts the comrespondent handler associated to the PEM certificate created (manual) OR impersonated (msf auxliary module) ..
+    Meterpreter_Paranoid_Mode tool starts posgresql service, builds the PEM certificate, builds payload (staged OR stageless), and starts the comrespondent handler associated to the PEM certificate created (manual) OR impersonated (msf auxliary module) and runs post-exploitation (msf) modules at session creation if config in the settings file.
 ![Meterpreter_Paranoid_Mode v1.3](http://3.1m.yt/quzn56A.png)

 ## Payloads available: